By using this website, you are agreeing to be bound by these terms and conditions.

 2.1 Unless otherwise agreed in writing, any contract between the Company and a Client shall be deemed to be made upon, and subject to, the terms and conditions of business described in this document.

-2.2 All contracts shall be governed and construed in accordance with the law of the state of Texas, US, and the Client hereby agrees to accept the non-exclusive jurisdiction of the US Courts.
+2.2 All contracts shall be governed and construed in accordance with the law of the state of Colorado, US, and the Client hereby agrees to accept the non-exclusive jurisdiction of the US Courts.